kovs705/NotchTransition/README.md

 1. Clone the repository
 2. Open `Package.swift` in Xcode
 3. Make your changes
-4. Run tests
-5. Submit a pull request
+4. Submit a pull request

 ## License